nam-pi/frontend-assets/texts/about/en-GB.md

 ## Contributors

-The following persons have contributed to the development of th
+The following persons have contributed to the development NAMPI:

 ### University of Vienna, Institute for History